Course for obtaining the Glider Pilot License (Glider Pilot License).

 The A.C.A.O.
 Pilot School operates with the following staff:

 - eight flight instructors

-- Three theory instructors in addition to flight instructors
+- Five theory instructors in addition to flight instructors

 Theory classes are held on a schedule to be determined, but there are usually two annual courses: the first from January to April, the second, from September to December.
 Participation is free of charge and does not involve club membership.
 Classes are held in the special classroom on Saturdays and Sundays from about 2:30 pm.

 Four ASK21-type two-seater school gliders, a Falke 25C motor glider and the ASK21 M Self Launching glider are used for flying lessons, operating 5 days a week, Wednesday through Sunday, throughout the year.
 Prior to the start of flights, one must have passed a medical examination at the Air Force’s Istituto Medico Legale (IML) in Milan Linate.

 The flight program includes No. 3 acclimatization/approximation glider flights and No. 50 instruction glider flights.

 This number can vary greatly depending, primarily, on the aptitude of the student and the continuity with which he or she performs the flying activity.

 The duration of the course is, on average, about 6 months.

 The theory program is developed in about 50 hours of classes, which are also open free of charge to auditors not enrolled in the course(see current calendar).